Quest for the Best Permalink Structure

 As we saw from the analysis of the top 100 blogs and their permalinks, 89 use %postname% in the permalink.
 And those that don’t use post name, are heavy on category or author names in the URL.

-To make the most of using the postname as a permalink structure, you need to top it off with SEO post slugs.
-SEO slugs mean that the page URLs would be optimized for certain terms.
 This way, the URL becomes shorter and increases the weight of the keywords in the permalink.
-For example, on the permalink of this page, the post name would normally be “quest-for-the-best-permalink-structure”, but I’ve shortened it as “best-permalink-structure”.
+For example, on the permalink of this page, the post name would normally be "quest-for-the-best-permalink-structure", but I've shortened it as "best-permalink-structure".

 For getting the relevant keywords into the post slug, just having the post name in the permalink structure is enough for most bloggers (and it doesn’t require any effort when publishing posts).
 Only a couple blogs from the top 100 seem to use SEO slugs, rest go with the normal post name.

-Category in the Permalink Structure?
+Category in the permalink structure?

 Permalink structure with both category name and post name can be used for maximized SEO effect when optimizing for the category keywords.
 This is generally good for niche blogs, which can be built around category keywords.
 In these cases, there wouldn’t be many individual pages in each category, and those individual pages would be optimized for the category keywords and closely related terms.